open-policy-agent/eopa/docs/enterprise-opa/tutorials/decision-logs/kafka-splunk.md

 ## Overview

-In this tutorial we'll be walking through how to use Enterprise OPA's decision log enhancements -- we will demonstrate how to send decision logs to
+In this tutorial we'll be walking through how to use EOPA's decision log enhancements -- we will demonstrate how to send decision logs to

 - the console,